 Further issues arise since very recent observations of extreme variability in quasars, where some objects show changes in luminosity and activity over the course of weeks to years, have broken standard viscous accretion disk models.

 Here we propose to use and combine the data from several next-generation state-of-the art surveys (SDSS-V, DESI, LSST, 4MOST, ESA Euclid and JWST) in order to go beyond the state-of-the-art and construct the extragalactic dataset with the crucial time-domain aspect that is necessary to address these current challenges.
 Our goal is to create and exploit a revolutionary new extragalactic dataset of the variable extragalactic Universe.
 We will use this as the boundary conditions for a holistic theory of accretion disk physics and quasar feedback in galaxy formation theory.
 I am also extremely well placed to discover brand new extragalactic variable phenomena.
-The experience of the P.I., along with the strategic data centre aspect of the Royal Observatory at the University of Edinburgh makes my group uniquely positioned to address and answer this problem.
+The experience of the PI , along with the strategic data centre aspect of the Royal Observatory at the University of Edinburgh makes my group uniquely positioned to address and answer this challenge and provide fundamental knowledge on Galaxy formation and evolution..